Miticide resistance in Varroa mites

 Once Varroa mites develop resistance to a particular chemical treatment it may become less effective or no longer work at all.

-If mites in Australia develop resistance to one or more chemical treatments, that means losing important tools in controlling Varroa populations.
+If mites develop resistance to one or more chemical treatments, beekeepers lose important tools for controlling Varroa mite populations.

-Fewer effective treatment options can make it harder and more expensive to manage Varroa mite in your apiary, potentially leading to higher mite levels in hives, increasing colony stress and colony losses.
+Fewer effective treatment options can make it harder and more expensive to manage Varroa mite in your apiary.
+It can lead to higher mite numbers in hives, more colony stress, and more colony losses.

 States, territories and the Australian Government continue to work with industry around Varroa mite, through the National Bee Biosecurity Program and National Bee Pest Surveillance Program.